 Before going out to set a trap, go through your checklist of necessary items and make sure you have everything.
 It’s a good idea to carry a cell phone, along with a list of phone numbers you might need.

 If you are unsuccessful at trapping an animal within 48 hours, try putting a trail of cat or dog kibble outside the trap, leading to the open door.
 Don’t put out too much food, though.
 If too much food or high-value food is given outside the trap, trapping will be a challenge.
 Leaving water outside the trap might help lure the animal in.

 Once you have the animal in the trap, keep in mind that the experience is probably very frightening for the animal.
 Wear your protective gloves in case the animal tries to bite through the trap.
 Covering the trap before lifting it may help prevent the animal from thrashing about in a panic, trying to escape.

-If you’re trapping feral cats for the purpose of neutering and returning them, and then maintaining the colony, you’ll need a lot more information.
-Alley Cat Allies’ website (www.alleycat.org) contains a wealth of resources.
+If you’re trapping community cats for the purpose of sterilizing them and then returning them to their neighborhoods, you’ll need a lot more information.
+Below are some additional Best Friends resources.
+Alley Cat Allies’ website (www.alleycat.org) also contains a wealth of resources.